Guide to planning OpenAM deployments. OpenAM provides open source Authentication, Authorization, Entitlement and Federation software.

 Install the Policy Agents.
 Install the policy agents depending on the app server or Web server type.
 For app servers, Apache Tomcat, JBoss, Jetty, Oracle WebLogic, IBM WebSphere.
 For more information, see OpenAM Java EE Policy Agent User's Guide.
 For Web servers, Apache , Microsoft IIS.
 Set up any script installations of the policy agents.
 For more information, see OpenAM Web Policy Agent Installation Guide.

 Customizing OpenAM.
 Customize OpenAM for your organization.
 For information on customizing the OpenAM end-user pages, see "Customizing the OpenAM End User Pages" in the Installation Guide.

 Install OpenIG.
 Determine which OpenIG deliverable to install (whether federation is involved).
 Prepare the Apache Tomcat, JBoss, Jetty, Oracle WebLogic app servers for installation.
 Install OpenIG.
 For more information on OpenIG, see OpenIG Project.

 Plan Application and Host Backup.
 Determine your backup strategy include LDIF exports, file system backups, tar files, and so forth.
 Also, consider log rotation and retention policies.
-For more information on upgrades, see Chapter 18, "Backing Up and Restoring OpenAM Configurations" in the Administration Guide.
+For more information on upgrades, see "Backing Up and Restoring OpenAM Configurations" in the Administration Guide.

 Plan an OpenAM Upgrade.
 You should know what is new or fixed in an upgrade version as well as the differences and compatibility between the current version and an upgrade.
 Know the limitations of an upgrade version.
 Plan a live upgrade without service interruption.
 Plan an offline upgrade with service interruption.
 Plan the test of the upgrade and revert a failed upgrade.
 For more information on upgrades, see Upgrade Guide.